The 8 Best Cat Deterrents for Gardens and Yards 2026

 Conclusion

-Depending on the area you want to treat, the main benefit of granules is that they can be applied to pebbled or gravelled spaces and soil, making it an effective urine repellent for lawns, flowerbeds and plants.
+Depending on the area you wish to treat, the main benefit of granules is that they can be applied to pebbled or gravelled spaces and soil, making it an effective urine repellent for lawns, flowerbeds and driveways.
+With a pet-safe, environmentally-friendly formula that naturally degrades over time, it won't cause any harm to your cats or garden.

 Usage